 Global political economy and governance of blockchain, technological discourse and ideology, social and environmental impact of emerging distributed digital technologies

 Born in Moscow, Russia, Maya started her academic career at the Moscow State Institute of International Relations (MGIMO-University) focusing on International Law.
-Having completed 2 years, Maya chose to transfer to the State University of New York, College at Cortland (SUNY Cortland), where she earned BA in International Studies and Economics.
+Having completed 2 years with distinction, Maya chose to transfer to the State University of New York, College at Cortland (SUNY Cortland), where she graduated summa cum laude with BA in International Studies and Economics.

-Prior to starting her PhD at UCSB, Maya gained practical experience as an Economic Affairs intern at the Regional Commissions Office at the United Nations HQ, and as a Global Policy intern at Global Citizen, an advocacy organization based in New York City.
+Prior to starting her PhD at UCSB, Maya gained valuable industry experience as an Economic Affairs intern at the Regional Commissions Office at the United Nations HQ, and as a Global Policy intern at Global Citizen, an advocacy organization based in New York City.

-Maya’s area of research revolves around models of global governance and social and economic role of global civil society and non-governmental organizations.
-She is also interested in the impact of technology on advocacy as well as participation of private sector in social activism.
+Maya’s area of research revolves around global governance and regulation of blockchain technology.
+She looks at the economic role of state, market actors and global civil society in technology's adoption and discourse.
+She is also interested in the impact of blockchain technology on the climate crisis and global power structures.